Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/buttons.md

 # Buttons
-This package extends the handling of the mouse and allows creating rectangular buttons that react to mouse entry and exit as well as a mouse click.
+This package extends the handling of the mouse and allows creating rectangular buttons, which react to mouse (hover) entry and exit as well as a mouse click.

 ## Dependencies